Are you planning environmental improvements to your village or community hall?

-Thanks to funding from the Prince’s Countryside Fund and Western Power Distribution Community Matters, CCS are delivering a two-year programme of training and networking to help future proof your community building.
+Thanks to funding from the Royal Countryside Fund and Western Power Distribution Community Matters, CCS delivered a two-year programme of training and networking to help future proof community buildings.

-You’ll also find a range of resources here to help you along the way, including information sheets, case studies, events and useful links.
-We will be updating and adding to these so keep checking in.
+We produced a range of resources here to help you along the way, including information sheets, case studies, events and useful links.

 Why take action?

 In 2019, the five local authorities in Somerset declared a climate emergency and are working towards a carbon neutral Somerset by 2030.
 We all have a role to play by reducing our carbon footprint.
 However, environmental improvements bring other benefits for halls too: